 The thing that really makes testing on cloud-based devices flexible is the remote access in three different levels: manual testing using a device on a browser, full test automation with frameworks and integration with API to remove all manual interactions for your device testing effort.

 With test automation and API users of dedicated devices can scale parallel test runs to cover any number of devices they have configured for their system.
-With our test automation practices there is no limitation on number of how many devices can be used simultaneously.
+With our test automation practices, there is no limitation on the number of how many devices can be used simultaneously.
 We simply do not limit parallelism and concurrent test runs anyhow.